Hope Leslie: Plot summary

 Everyone else agrees to leave the island and Hope goes out to meet her sister on the shore.
 Hope embraces Faith and tries to talk to her only to realize that Faith no longer speaks English.
 Magawisca must interpret for them.
 Hope tries to get her to come home with her, but to no avail.
 As they are meeting, a trap is sprung upon them by Sir Philip.
-Magawisca and Faith are taken by English soldiers.
+Magawisca and Faith are taken by colonial militiamen.
 Magawisca is imprisoned.
 Hope is taken captive by Oneco and meets up with Mononotto.

 Mononotto is struck by lightning as Oneco is trying to get away.
 He stops to take care of his father and while he does so, Hope escapes, but then runs into a group of sailors who chase her.
 She climbs into a boat and the Italian sailor Antonio believes first that she is the Virgin Mary, and later that she is his patron saint.
 Hope does nothing to disabuse Antonio of this belief, and convinces him to row her to shore.

 Sir Phillip goes and visits Magawisca in jail.
 He gives her tools to escape with a promise that she take Rosalin with her.
 She refuses.
 Sir Phillip gets choked by Morton, whom he had claimed to be visiting.
 Sir Philip's true nature is momentarily revealed.

 Everell attempts to save Magawisca, but fails.
 Hope takes Cradock with her to the jail and cleverly disguises him to look like Magawisca.
 She is so pleasant that the guard, Barnaby Tuttle, doesn’t notice the deception.
 Hope and Magawisca escape from the jail and Everell meets them on their way to the river where Digby is waiting in a boat to take Magawisca anywhere she wishes to go.
 They say their goodbyes and Hope gives Magawisca the necklace that Everell had made for her while he was away so Magawisca will remember them both.
 Magawisca gets away safely.
 The Winthrops all realize that Hope is gone.
 Everell returns Hope to her home in what he believes will be the last time he sees her.

 Esther has realized that Everell and Hope love each other and she decides to return to England for a few years and remain unmarried.
 As if to right the original wrong of separating William Fletcher from Alice, their children, Everell Fletcher and Hope Leslie, are finally united.